httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 5. Remove any leading or trailing WSP characters from the name string and the value string.

+6. If the sum of cookie-name and cookie-value is more than 4096 bytes, abort these steps and ignore the set-cookie-string entirely.

-6. The cookie-name is the name string, and the cookie-value is the value string.
+7. The cookie-name is the name string, and the cookie-value is the value string.

 The user agent MUST use an algorithm equivalent to the following algorithm to parse the unparsed-attributes: